-Please note that since the EDTA (lavender top) tube and ACD-A (yellow top) tubes must stay at room temperature and shipped ambient, two separate shipments would need to occur on Monday for Friday study visits.
-One shipper would include ice packs and the PAXgene Blood RNA tubes and the second shipper would be shipped ambient with the 10 mL EDTA tube and $2 \times 8.5$ mL ACD-A tubes.
+Please note that since the EDTA (lavender top) tube and ACD-A (yellow top) tubes must stay at room temperature and shipped ambient, two separate shipments would need to occur on the following Monday for Friday study visits.
+One shipper would include an ice pack and the PAXgene Blood RNA tubes and the second shipper would be shipped ambient with the 10 mL EDTA tube and 2 x 8.5 mL ACD-A tubes.